Mima, Tokushima: Geography

 Mima is located in north-central Tokushima Prefecture on the island of Shikoku.
 Almost the entire area of Tokushima Prefecture and the mainland of Kagawa Prefecture is within a 50 kilometer radius of the city.
 The city is located in the lower reaches of the Yoshino River.
 The plains (northern part) have a Seto Inland Sea climate with less rain, and the mountainous areas (southern part) have a more rainy Pacific Ocean climate.
-Especially in mountainous areas, it is not uncommon for roads to freeze and snow in winter.
+Especially in mountainous areas, it is not uncommon in winter for roads to experience ice and snow.

 There are many steep slopes in the mountainous areas, and traditional steep slope farming to prevent soil erosion is used.
 The Yoshino River flows west–east through Mima.
 It is the second longest river in Shikoku, boasting a length of 194 km.
 It is a popular spot for fishing, kayaking, and rafting.
 Mount Tsurugi, the second highest mountain in Shikoku, is on the border of Mima, Naka District and Miyoshi District.
 The Nakoyama Highlands just east of Mt.
 Tsurugi, had wide slopes with many bungalows, cottages, and RV parks open from April through the end of November.
 One face of the mountain has a famous grass ski area, hosting the Annual World Championships with the longest run stretching 500 meters and descending 62 meters.
 Flowing from south to north through the town of Anabuki and the village of Koyadaira is the Anabuki River.
 Its sources are a collection of many streams from around the Mt.
 Tsurugi area, and is popular for its cleanliness.
 As of 2005, the Anabuki River has held its position as the cleanest river in Shikoku for 11 years.
 There is a thriving population of the Japanese fishes ayu, amego, and iwana.
 The upstream town of Koyadaira hosts the Amego Fishing Competition every year in April.